The Sky Raider: Production

 In 1924, Charles Nungesser had come to the United States as part of a barnstorming "flying circus".
 Arcadia Productions was quick to capitalize on his fame and signed him to star in The Sky Raider, which had scenes of air fighting in Europe as well as Nungesser thwarting an air mail robbery.
 Principal photography took place from December 1924 until mid-January 1925 at Glendale Studios, Long Island, New York.

 Nungesser flew the Hanriot HD.1 he had brought over, and with his partner Louie Meier, also flew Thomas Morse S4Cs painted as German fighter aircraft.
 After the film's initial run, Nungesser sold the HD.1 to Jim Granger at Clover Field, California, who used it in local air shows.

 Reception

 The Sky Raider was popular with audiences and featured the flamboyant Nungesser not only making personal appearances but he would stunt fly over the theaters where the film was shown.
 The film was shown extensively from 1927-1929, and after Nungesser on 8 May 1927 disappeared while attempting a transatlantic flight, was often being advertised as starring the "late flying ace."

+Censorship

+Before the film could be exhibited in Kansas, the Kansas Board of Review required the elimination of a scene where Marie's husband kisses her on the neck and breast, and the shortening of a scene where she struggles against her husband.